Learning to Simulate Tree-Branch Dynamics for Manipulation: Approach

 Generating a digital twin for a physical entity enables cost effective data generation and robust control policy learning; moreover, GPU-accelerated simulators provide the advantage of faster training and efficient run time inference.
 This section describes our approach to generating crude digital tree replicas that run in parallel to perform simulator driven learning.

 To begin with, we purpose-built a tool for generating tree geometry.
 The geometric structures can be generated from scratch, or alternatively, it can be integrated with a perception system to create replicas of real world trees.
-The focus of this paper is the former, where attributes like trunk dimensions, number of levels and branch angles can be specified to produce the required geometry.
+The focus of this paper is the former, where the geometric attributes are specified in advance.
 The resulting coarse tree model (Fig. \ref {fig:mss-sim-physical-2}b) takes cues from the natural world to replicate traits of real trees, such as having a fractal pattern and adhering to the cross sectional area-preservation principle \cite{minamino2014tree}, also known as the Leonardo da Vinci's rule.
 Furthermore, our approach is not bound by branch topology, and it can accommodate larger plant models built from Lindenmayer systems (L-system).

 Subsequently, the MSS model is implemented as a multi-link structure with branches approximated as cylindrical links and branch forks represented by actuated revolute joints.
 The branch motion is simulated via a proportional–derivative (PD) controller governed by tunable stiffness and damping gain parameters, $\theta=\{K_{p}, K_{d}\}$.
 Consequently, the branch motion estimated by the PD controller is: